hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/7-Dashboard.md

 You can run the following commands through the `Fix errors` form:

 - `Wallet account creation` corresponding to the [vendor:process](#general-usage-available-commands-vendor-processing) command,
+- `Generate operations` corresponding to the [cashout:generate:process](#general-usage-available-commands-cash-out-generation) command,
-- `Transfer` corresponding to the [cashout:generate:process](#general-usage-available-commands-cash-out-generation) command,
+- `Transfer` corresponding to the [cashout:transfer](#general-usage-available-commands-transfer-processing) command,
-- `Withdraw` corresponding to the [cashout:process:process](#general-usage-available-commands-cash-out-processing) command.
+- `Withdraw` corresponding to the [cashout:withdraw](#general-usage-available-commands-withdraw-processing) command.

 ### Retrieve lists of executed batches